harrisonzhu508/Bayesian-Inference-on-Football/README.md

-``wcAnalysis.py`` contains all the functions needed for all 3 approximations and its corresponding sampling functions ``test.py`` runs the algorithm and runs the analysis
+``wcAnalysis.py`` contains all the functions needed for all 3 approximations and its corresponding sampling functions ``test.py`` runs the algorithm and runs the analysis ``worldcup.ipynb`` was my development platform when I tested out my analysis.
+All the functions have now been properly implemented in ``wcAnalysis.py``